Patient Education Session

 Thanks to the generosity of patient who wishes to remain anonymous, the practice has purchased a BP machine for patients to self check.
 This is sited in the waiting room.
 Patients will be encouraged to have their blood pressure measured prior to going into a consultation

 We can now offer a no scalpel vasectomy service in conjunction with Newcastle Hospitals.
 Dr Ben Frankel offers this service on a Friday morning, which requires a referral from your GP.
+Please note that the first appointment is for consent and to arrange the procedure at a future date.
 This procedure is available to all Tynedale patients.
 Further details are available by clicking on the vasectomy tab to the right hand side of this screen.

 Please see the 'measles' section in further information opposite.